mer-hybris/hadk.sailfishos.org/setupsdk.rst

 In order to maintain build stability, we use a *Ubuntu GNU/Linux* ``chroot`` environment from within the Platform SDK to build our Android source tree.
-The following commands download and unpack the rootfs to the appropriate location:
+For Android device ports that require OpenJDK 1.8 or newer, the following commands download and unpack the rootfs to the appropriate location:

 .. code-block:: console

   PLATFORM_SDK $

-  TARBALL=ubuntu-trusty-20180613-android-rootfs.tar.bz2
+  TARBALL=ubuntu-focal-20210531-android-rootfs.tar.bz2
   curl -O https://releases.sailfishos.org/ubu/$TARBALL
   UBUNTU_CHROOT=$PLATFORM_SDK_ROOT/sdks/ubuntu
   sudo mkdir -p $UBUNTU_CHROOT
   sudo tar --numeric-owner -xjf $TARBALL -C $UBUNTU_CHROOT
+  # FIXME: to be removed when Sailfish OS 4.2.0 is out:
+  sudo sed -i 's/jessie/bullseye/g' /usr/bin/ubu-chroot

 .. _enter-ubu-chroot: